Doctors Note Logo

 Short of Breath?
 Why an Embolism Occurs and Your Vital Medical Next Steps

-Sudden shortness of breath can signal a pulmonary embolism, when a blood clot, often starting as a deep vein thrombosis in the leg, travels to and blocks arteries in the lungs, lowering oxygen and straining the heart.
+Sudden shortness of breath may indicate a pulmonary embolism (PE), a serious condition where a blood clot—often originating as deep vein thrombosis (DVT) in the leg—travels to the lungs and blocks pulmonary arteries.
+This reduces oxygen levels and strains the heart.

 answer background